imdeepmind/NeuralPy/docs/DOCS.md

 ```

 #### Evaluating the models
-After training, one importent step is to evaluate the model on the test dataset.
-To do that, we have, in NeuralPy, we've a `.evaluate()` method.
+After training, one important step is to evaluate the model on the test dataset.
+To do that, we have, in NeuralPy, we have a `.evaluate()` method.

 ```python
 # Evaluating